lancelotj/lancelotj.github.com/_posts/2012-03-10-change-pdf-file-initial-view.md

 "Column" means continuous page.
 "Page" means display as a single page.
 "Left" means start double pages  with odd-numbered pages on the left.

 Please note that not all PDF viewers support this setting.
-Only Acrobat Reader supports it.